Learning to work in a single-threaded environment

 With a promise, instead of bundling all dependencies into one code block and sending the entire thing off to the browser, we’re able to separate them out.

 We can send the asynchronous callback (Function C) to the browser and use

 .then() to hold all other dependencies (E, F, and G) aside, running them only once Function C returns and runs.

 This allows us to code in a more modular, readable way, while still gaining the benefits of asynchronous programming.

 Promises were fantastic — so fantastic, in fact, that ES6 brought them into the language as a standard.
-Using promises still left asynchronous code looking and feeling slightly wonky, so we now have beautiful and stunning Async/Await to help us out!
+But using promises still left asynchronous code feeling slightly wonky, so we now have the beautiful and stunning Async/Await to help us out!

 There are entire blog posts and (I’m sure) books written about Async/Await, so I’m not going to go into it in too much depth, but suffice it to say that Async/Await allows you to:

 - Write asynchronous code that looks and feels synchronous